11 Days Honeymoon Historical Holiday in Egypt Tour Details

 Temple of Philae

 One of the most popular tourist attractions in Aswan is the temple of the goddess Isis, who was the embodiment of beauty and love in ancient Egypt.
-The greatest epic love tale in history is depicted on the temple walls there for you and your true love to see.
-Due to its significance, the government decided to move it to Agilikia Island, where it is now protected and frequented by hundreds of visitors.
-Previously, it was located in a place that was at grave risk of being demolished.
+You and your true love can view a representation of the greatest epic love story in human history on the walls of the temple.
+Because of its importance, the government made the decision to relocate it to Agilikia Island, where it is now safe and frequently visited by hundreds of people.
+It used to be situated at a location that was seriously in danger of being destroyed.

 Day 5: Learn About The Love Story That Inspired Abu Simbel

+fifth day of 11 Days Honeymoon Historical Holiday in Egypt.
 We will pick you up from your accommodation in the early morning and provide breakfast boxes so you can begin your journey to Abu Simbel.
-When you arrive, you’ll be greeted by your tour guide and taken to see a genuine masterpiece:
+Your tour guide will meet you there and take you to see an actual masterpiece:

 Abu Simbel Temples